cb-technologists/blog/content/posts/building-images-with-img.md

 Fortunately, efforts have been underway to create an unprivileged, non-root container builder.
 Jessie Frazelle introduced [`img`](https://github.com/genuinetools/img), one such tool, in her blog post ["Building Container Images Securely on Kubernetes"](https://blog.jessfraz.com/post/building-container-images-securely-on-kubernetes/).
 I'll leave the details of design approach and usage to her post and the GitHub project page, but there are a few points I'll highlight here:

-1. `img` is intended to run as an arbitrary, non-root user 1000.
+1. `img` is intended to run as a non-root user such as UID 1000.
 2. `img` can be run without requiring the `--privileged` Docker flag or the equivalent `privileged: true` security context in Kubernetes.
 3. Syntax for building, pushing, and pulling images, among other actions, largely mirror Docker's - for example, `img build -t hello-world .` and `img push hello-world` are the commands to build and push an image called `hello-world`.